Thinking about buying a second-hand van? Get expert tips on checking condition, running costs, and the best van models for delivery drivers.

 3. Finance and accounting: Handling budgeting, financial planning, and compliance with regulations becomes even more important for large companies.
 The finance staff in a courier business ensure that it’s financially healthy and can sustain its growth.

 4. Customer support: A dedicated customer support team is needed for managing inquiries, resolving issues, and maintaining high levels of customer satisfaction.
-They act as the frontline of communication with clients, ensuring that any concerns are promptly addressed.
+They act as the frontline of communication with clients, ensuring that any concerns are promptly addressed, and help you build trust as a courier company.

 5. HR and recruitment: Managing hiring, training, and legal compliance is an important task in a large business.
 Having a well-functioning Human Resources department is even more important in industries with high employee turnover, like logistics companies.